To search the entire book, enter a term or phrase in the form below

 humans, primarily Clostridium

-perfringens, C. difficile, C. tetani and C. tetani.
+perfringens, C. difficile, C. tetani and C. botulinum.
 Those that are pathogens

 have primarily a saprophytic existence